 LLMs exhibit substantial reasoning abilities and have been deployed for planning in either embodied domain or on real robots, and a line of works [19, 20, 21, 22, 23] have shown interesting results on deploying the LLM agents for robotics.
-Among them, Huang et al. [24] has touched on the safety topic by providing a neural network-based safety module in parallel with affordance and human preference modules together as scoring functions, and [25, 26, 27] proposed the use of Python code to express robot plans.
-Similarly, Vemprala et al. [28] utilized code and incorporated human in the loop to enforce safety by evaluating the generated code in simulation and providing feedback to the LLM, while the assumption of existence of a simulator and human supervision for all generated code limits its potential in broader practical usage.
-Recent works [29, 30] turn to Planning Domain Definition Language (PDDL) for more accurate reasoning and solving longer-horizon planning problems, while a big assumption they made is that PDDL's syntax is sufficiently expressive for various NL instructions.
+Among them, Huang et al. [24] has touched on the safety topic by providing a neural network-based safety module in parallel with affordance and human preference modules together as scoring functions, and Singh et al. [25], Liang et al. [26] proposed the use of python code to express robot plans.
+Recent works [27, 28] turn to Planning Domain Definition Language (PDDL) for more accurate reasoning and solving longer-horizon planning problems, while a big assumption they made is that PDDL's syntax is sufficiently expressive for various NL instructions.